 This article about the basis period changes, which we wrote last year, provides much more detail, including an example of how the new rules will work.

-In addition, the government’s gov.uk website offers a range of information and online tools.
-This includes webinars and also videos like this one you can find on YouTube.
+In addition, the government’s gov.uk guidance – get help with basis period reform offers a range of information and online tools.
+This includes webinars and also videos like this one from HMRC Get help with basis period reform (moving to the new tax year basis)

 Specific advice should be obtained before taking action, or refraining from taking action, in relation to this summary.
 If you would like advice or further information, please speak to your usual Shipleys contact.